zepedaj/soleil/docs/source/content/getting_started.rst

                     :end-at: data: hidden = load(".data.default")
                     :lineno-match:

 The path provided to the |load| function follows rules similar to module paths provided to Python ``import`` statements.
 The main difference is that absolute paths will refer to top-level sub-modules within the same package.
-In this case, since the root config ``"train.solconf"`` is at the root of the package, then ``load(".data.default")`` and ``load("data.default")`` would both load the same sub-module.
+In this case, since the *data* sub-package and the root config *train.solconf* are both at the root of the package, then ``load(".data.default")`` and ``load("data.default")`` would both load the same sub-module.